 “You clean beeswax wraps with cold to lukewarm water,” Sustainable Living's Dekeling says.
-“The most efficient way I've found to clean beeswax wraps is to flatten them out on a chopping board and place under cold running water, gently wiping with a wet cloth.
+“The most efficient way I've found to clean beeswax wraps is to flatten them out on a chopping board, and place under cold running water, gently wiping with a wet cloth.
 Then, repeat on the other side.
 After the beeswax wrap is clean, I hang it on a tea towel rack to dry.
 Once dry, it can be stored in a larger container with a lid to keep out the dust.”

 Can beeswax wraps go in the freezer or microwave?

 “I often use my beeswax wraps in the fridge and freezer,” says Master Gardener and Gather & Grow founder Brianne Dela Cruz.
-She also secures the wraps in the freezer with twine or a rubber band because very cold temperatures can cause the wrap to separate from the object.
-That said, she warns that beeswax wraps should not be put into the microwave nor expected to endure overly hot temperatures, since this could melt the wax off of the wrap.
+She also secures the wraps in the freezer with twine or a rubber band, because very cold temperatures can cause the wrap to separate from the object.
+That said, she warns that beeswax wraps should not be put into the microwave nor expected to endure overly hot temperatures, since that could melt the wax off of the wrap.
 With that in mind, it's always best to default to the manufacturer's instructions included with your product.